sandi1234/netlify-cms/src/pages/index.md

   subheading: And be a part of the furture
 team:
   btnLink: Link
-  btnText: Button Text
-  content: This is the content torl
+  btnText: JOIN OUR TEAM
+  content: >-
+    Membership is open to the people of Busoga living in the Nordics, other Basoga in the diasporas as well as friends of Busoga, individuals who would like to be actively involved in making it possible for us to
   image: /img/apple-touch-icon.png
-  heading: This is a heading
+  heading: JOIN OUR TEAM
 partner:
   btnLink: Link
-  btnText: Button Text
+  btnText: BUSINESS PARTNER
-  content: This is the content
+  content: >-
+    Want to partner up us and support our mission to inspire and empower the people of Busogo.
+Get in touch with us and together we shall make magic.
   image: /img/apple-touch-icon.png
-  heading: This is a heading
+  heading: BECOME A BUSINESS PARTNER
 whoweare:
   btnLink: about
   btnText: Learn More